How to Avoid Identity Theft

 In the age of cyber threats, it’s easy to overlook tangible risks in our surroundings.
 Nevertheless, in South Africa, the theft of physical documents remains a significant concern.
 Personal documents like utility bills, bank statements, or even discarded mail can serve as a treasure trove for identity thieves.
 These seemingly innocuous documents often contain enough information for a scammer to initiate the process of identity theft.

-Furthermore, the potential loss or theft of more critical documents such as passports, driver’s licenses, or ID books amplifies the threat.
+The potential loss or theft of more critical documents such as passports, driver’s licenses, or ID books amplifies the threat.
 In the wrong hands, these items can facilitate a wide array of fraudulent activities, ranging from setting up fake bank accounts to more sophisticated impersonation crimes.

 Key Vulnerabilities for South Africans